 I have continued to expand my views into how much healthier positive thinking is.

-Regardless if you believe in what The Secret talks about or not, you cannot argue that negative is bad for you, both mentally and physically and positive thinking is healthy for you.
+Regardless if you believe in what The Secret talks about or not, you cannot argue that negative thinking is bad for you, and positive thinking is healthy for you.

 Because there are many other people who are struggling with thinking positively, I created this site as a resource for them to be a better person and think more positively and strive to improve their lives every single day.